As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

 IN SUM – All baby formulas available on the market undergo a thorough regulatory process that ensures they adequately meet the average baby’s nutrition needs.

-Should vegan babies continue to drink formula until they’re 2 years old?
+Should vegan children continue to drink formula until they’re 2 years old?

-Some healthcare providers view plant-based beverages as nutritionally inferior to homogenized (3.25% M.F.) cow’s milk and recommend that families who avoid cow’s milk continue providing their children with soy formula until two years of age (1).
+Some healthcare providers view plant-based beverages as nutritionally inferior to homogenized (3.25% M.F.) cow’s milk.
+Because of this, they recommend that vegetarian and vegan families give their children soy formula until they turn two years old (1).

 This may be a cautious way to ensure that toddlers meet their nutrition needs despite bouts of picky eating.

 When in doubt, consider discussing your own specific circumstance with a registered dietitian specializing in plant-based diets.
-If you don’t have easy access to one, feel free to contact me.
+If you don’t have easy access to one, feel free to contact me – I do advise families remotely.

 IN SUM – Some experts recommend that vegan toddlers continue to drink formula until their second birthday.
 Discuss what’s best suited for your specific circumstances with a specialized registered dietitian.